cashubtc/nuts/XX.md

    the keyset is later than `expiry_timestamp` (see [Keyset versions](#keyset-versions))
  - that the channel_id is computed correctly based on the parameters and the _channel secret_
  - for V1 and V2, that the DLEQ proofs in the funding token are correct
+ - for V3, that the signatures in the funding proofs verify directly against the corresponding mint public keys; no DLEQ verification is required
  - the secrets in the funding token have the correct deterministic P2PK setup, with the keys and expiry and so on
  - the blinded pubkeys in the funding token are correctly derived:
    - `data` field matches Alice's blinded pubkey